 In these climate areas, the previous four priorities (Insulate well, Let the winter sun in, Shade the summer sun, and Allow natural ventilation) still apply.
 In addition, two more priorities are:

 - Use thermal mass to stabilize temperature swings.
 In some climates, especially American Southwest, the temperature swings significantly during the day—it’s too hot during the day and too cold at night.
 Thermal mass takes advantage of this fact by storing heat during the day and releasing it slowly.
 Use massive materials like concrete, stone, or water-filled containers.
 (If weight is a concern for your tiny house, a water-filled container that can be emptied for transport might be a good solution.
 Water is one of the best materials for storing heat.)

 - Take advantage of evaporative cooling.
 In dry climates, adding a small amount of water vapor to the air can make the house significantly more comfortable.
 A basic evaporative cooler (or swamp cooler) is not technically a “passive” technique, but it’s inexpensive and uses very little energy.
 You can even build your own.

 With these passive heating and cooling priorities, you should be able to think carefully about your window placement and other elements of the design.
 For a full run-down of the various passive solar techniques, here are some resources to look into:

 - The Arizona Solar Center Passive Solar Heating & Cooling Manual

 - The Whole Building Design Guide article on Passive Solar Heating

-- The textbook Heating, Cooling, Lighting by Norbert Lechner
+- The textbook Heating, Cooling, Lighting by Norbert Lechner (affiliate link)

 Because the sun travels mostly across the southern sky (see below), it’s fairly easy to design a shading system for the south-facing windows that can protect from the high summer sun and allow some of the low winter sun to get through.